- Yes

 Although the improved performance was better than most early fighter jets, it was still insufficient to be considered acceptable to the USAF.
 The fly-off between the Lockheed XF-90A, the McDonnell XF-88A, and the North American YF-93A occurred between June 30, 1950, and July 8, 1950, for the final evaluation by the USAF officials.
 On August 15, 1950, the Evaluation Board declared the McDonnell XF-88A the winner.
 McDonnell secured the production contract in September 1950, but the penetration fighter project was later canceled and abandoned due to the changes in Air Force priorities, along with a budget deficit.

-The inadequate performance of the XF-90A was mainly attributed to the excessive weight and underpowered powerplants.
-The XF-90As were built with 75ST aluminum rather than the then-standard 24ST aluminum alloy, along with heavy forgings and machined parts.
+The XF-90s’ inadequate performance was mainly attributed to the excessive weight and underpowered powerplants.
+The XF-90s were built with 75ST aluminum rather than the then-standard 24ST aluminum alloy, along with heavy forgings and machined parts.
 These materials made the airframe very sturdy.
 However, these materials resulted in an aircraft with an empty weight more than 50% heavier than its competitors.
-The bottom line was the issue with this overall aircraft design, which was described as “overbuilt and underpowered.”
+The bottom line of the issue with this overall aircraft design was described as “overbuilt and underpowered.”

-After losing the production contract, the two remaining XF-90As were subjected to additional testing.
-The first XF-90A (46-687) was shipped to the NACA Laboratory in Cleveland, Ohio in 1953 for structural tests.
-It was no longer flyable, and its sturdy airframe was tested to destruction.
+After losing the production contract, the two remaining prototypes were subjected to additional testing.
+The disposition of the first prototype (46-687) was unknown.
+Despite conflicting sources, It was not handed over to any NACA tests as it did not show up in NACA records.
+Presumably, it was destroyed during the crash fire tests along with almost 100 other aircraft.
 The other XF-90A (46-688) had survived three atomic blasts at Frenchman Flat within the Nevada Test Site in 1952.
 In 2003, the XF-90A (46-688) was recovered from the Nevada Test Site; it was decontaminated and restored as the museum aircraft on display at the National Museum of the United States Air Force in Dayton, Ohio.

 Specifications